httpwg/http2-spec/draft.md

 Upon initial adoption of this proposal, it is expected that no such additional checks will be performed.
-Therefore, the client MUST NOT use the "http2-tls-relaxed" profile to connect to alternate services whose host does not match that of the origin, unless additional checks are performed.
+Therefore, the client MUST NOT use the "http2-tls-relaxed" profile to connect to alternate services whose host does not match that of the origin (as per {{I-D.nottingham-httpbis-alt-svc}}), unless additional checks are performed.

-This requirement bounds the risk of a service being hijacked and redirected to another host; see Security Considerations for details.

-[TODO: define "match"]

 Servers SHOULD use the same certificate consistently over time, to aid future extensions for building trust and adding other services.